ica1130/ica1130/README.md

-# Ilija Krilovic

-Welcome to my GitHub profile !
+# Welcome to my GitHub profile !

 I am a dedicated Java developer with a strong background in real estate and construction.
 With a Master's in Civil Engineering and a passion for software development, I am enthusiastic about creating innovative solutions.